LivingLogic/LivingApps.Python.LivingAPI/README.rst

-``livapps`` provides a Python API for the LivingApps system (see http://www.living-apps.de/ or http://www.living-apps.com/ for more info).
+:mod:`ll.la` provides a Python API for the LivingApps system (see http://www.living-apps.de/ or http://www.living-apps.com/ for more info).

-``livapps`` allows you to fetch the configured data sources from a template, create new records, and update and delete existing records all from your Python prompt (or script).
+:mod:`ll.la` allows you to fetch the configured data sources from a template, create new records, and update and delete existing records all from your Python prompt (or script).